 - 4.1.
 SURF Laboratory Director - 4.1.1.
-Supports the implementation and enforcement of the Hazard Communication Standard. - 4.2.
+Supports the implementation and enforcement of this standard. - 4.2.
 Department Directors - 4.2.1.
-Ensure on-site personnel are informed concerning: - The presence of the Hazard Communication Standard. - The requirement of SDSs for each hazardous chemical on-site. - 4.3.
-The procedure for bringing a hazardous chemical on-site (ESH-(4000-FD)-200338 Chemical Approval Flow Diagram).
+Ensure on-site personnel are informed of: - The presence of the this standard. - The requirement of SDSs for each hazardous chemical on-site. - The process for bringing a hazardous chemical on-site (ESH-(4000-FD)-200338 Chemical Approval Flow Diagram).

-- The training requirements for those exposed to hazardous chemicals. - The labeling requirements for hazardous materials. - Accessibility of SDSs. - 4.4.
-Managers, Supervisors, Contractors and Project Managers - 4.4.1.
-Ensure employees are trained on accessing SDSs and understand the SDS sections. - 4.4.2.
-Ensure employees understand and are knowledgeable of the chemical hazards used or exposed to within their work area. - 4.4.3.
-Ensure that hazardous chemicals are approved and the corresponding SDSs are submitted prior to being brought onto the site (ESH-(4000-FD)-200338 Chemical Approval Flow Diagram). - 4.4.4.
-Know how to read and explain the hazards presented on the SDS (ESH-(4000-A)-200339 Hazard Class Details). - 4.4.5.
-Regularly review inventories of hazardous chemicals in their work area to determine if the chemical has a corresponding SDS in the Hazmin database. - 4.4.6.
-Notify ESH with updated information on hazardous chemical location. - 4.4.7.
-In the event a hazardous chemical, including petroleum products, is relocated, review its hazards with newly affected personnel and notify ESH of the expanded usage/new location so that the SPCC Plan and/or Hazmin database can be updated.

-4.5.
-Workers and Users

-- 4.5.1.
-Review SDS documents for hazardous chemicals in their work area: - Understand the risks associated with the hazardous chemical they may be exposed to. - Know the hazards and symptoms of hazardous chemical exposure present in the work area. - Know how to access SDSs electronically and/or via hard copy format. - Follow the appropriate measures specified in the SDSs. - Know how to read and apply the information on labels. - 4.6.
-Environment, Safety and Health Department - 4.6.1.
-Review SDSs for completeness, hazardous chemical management and waste disposal considerations. - 4.6.2.
-Ensure there is a current printed list of hazardous chemicals on-site located in the Environmental Manager's office. - 4.6.3.
-Approve hazardous chemicals for on-site use. - 4.6.4.
-Approve SDSs for incorporation into the Hazmin® database. - 4.6.5.
-Review and update the Hazard Communication Standard on an as-needed basis. - 4.6.6.
-Responsible for the development and maintenance of training materials.
+- The training requirements for those exposed to hazardous chemicals. - The labeling requirements for hazardous materials. - Accessibility of SDSs. - 4.3.
+Managers, Supervisors, Contractors, and Project Managers - 4.3.1.
+Ensure employees are trained on accessing SDSs and understand the SDS sections. - 4.3.2.
+Ensure employees understand and are knowledgeable of the chemical hazards used or exposed to within their work area. - 4.3.3.
+Ensure that hazardous chemicals are approved and the corresponding SDSs are submitted prior to being brought onto the site (ESH-(4000-FD)-200338 Chemical Approval Flow Diagram). - 4.3.4.
+Know how to read and explain the hazards presented on the SDS (ESH-(4000-A)-200339 Hazard Class Details). - 4.3.5.
+Regularly review inventories of hazardous chemicals in their work area to determine if the chemical has a corresponding SDS in the HAZMIN database. - 4.3.6.
+Notify ESH with updated information on hazardous chemical location. - 4.3.7.
+In the event a hazardous chemical, including petroleum products, is relocated, review its hazards with newly affected personnel and notify ESH of the expanded usage/new location so that the ESH-(8000-A)-190299 Spill Prevention Control and Countermeasures Plan and/or HAZMIN database can be updated. - 4.4.
+Workers and Users - 4.4.1.
+Review SDS documents for hazardous chemicals in their work area. - 4.4.2.
+Understand the risks associated with the hazardous chemical they may be exposed to. - 4.4.3.
+Know the hazards and symptoms of hazardous chemical exposure present in the work area. - 4.4.4.
+Know how to access SDSs electronically and/or via hard copy format. - 4.4.5.
+Follow the appropriate measures specified in the SDSs. - 4.4.6.
+Know how to read and apply the information on labels. - 4.5.
+Environment, Safety, and Health (ESH) Department - 4.5.1.
+Review SDSs for completeness, hazardous chemical management and waste disposal considerations and approve for onsite use. - 4.5.2.
+Ensure that a current record of hazardous chemicals is available and accessible on-site. - 4.5.3.
+Develop and maintain training materials.